August Seydler

 August Jan Bedřich Seydler (August Johann Friedrich Seydler; 1 June 1849 – 22 June 1891) was a Czech astronomer and theoretical physicist.
 He was professor at Charles University in Prague and the founder of the Astronomical Institute of the university (1886).

 Life

 Seydler was born on 1 June 1849 in Žamberk, into a family of a commissioner of customs.
 He was a revered pedagogue and contributed significantly to astronomical studies, specifically, he elaborated sophisticated methods for the determination of orbits of minor planets.
-Appropriately, a minor planet is named after him.
+Appropriately, a minor planet is named after him: 6586 Seydler.

 Seydler died on 22 June 1891 in Prague and is buried at the Prague's Olšany Cemetery.